First Nations Veterinary is the primary project of Charity HQ. Charity HQ is a 501 C3 organization started in 2022 by Gina Clemmer.

 First Nations Veterinary is the culmination of her years of experience in the high-volume spay/neuter world.
 FNV combines her love of rez dogs, spay/neuter and Native communities.
 It also provides an opportunity to use her software out in the field and to meet those people who use her software daily at their own high-volume spay/neuter and wellness clinics.

 FNV coordinates clinics but most recently has purchased a mobile spay/neuter rig.
-Gina is documenting the process of getting the rig up and running in a limited blog series called The WEFIXM Blog.

 Dr. Kate Peplin was raised in Silverton, Oregon.
 After marrying a Redmond local, her family made the move to Central Oregon.
 She grew up in 4H and FFA with plenty of large animal experience, but fell in love with small animal medicine after years spent working in shelter medicine.
 She received her bachelor’s degree in Animal Science from Oregon State University and attended OSU’s Carlson College of Veterinary Medicine, graduating in 2023.